Centroiding

 Noise filtering vs min_peaks

-The noise_filter parameter (available on both get_centroided_spectrum and .centroid())
+The noise= parameter (available on get_centroided_spectrum,

-sample has sparse signal, the threshold can rise above legitimate low-abundance peaks.
+threshold can rise above legitimate low-abundance peaks.

 A more reliable strategy is to increase min_peaks instead: